progwebtec/classes-module/content/classes/ss2025/info2/_index.md

 In particular we will be concentrating on how to solve (small) problems using a programming language.
-At the end of the semester there will be an introduction to another Programming Language - e.g. Python -  so that you get a feel for the language and learn something about differences in programming languages.
+At the end of the semester there will be an introduction to another Programming Language - Python - so that you get a feel for the language and learn something about differences in programming languages.

 Have a look at how this breaks down on this (tentative) [Schedule](schedule).